crj341/nanoforce/README.md

 A script is also available here to apply a clustering algorithm to identify groups of corresponding adhesion and modulus values, while removing noise: https://github.com/crj341/nanoforce/blob/master/afm_clustering.py

+## Release history:
+0.0.1 to 0.0.2 - Development

+0.0.3 - Initial release

+0.0.4 - Added dependenices to setup (numpy, scipy, easygui, plotly)

+0.0.5 to 0.0.7 - Updated README and added class/function descriptions

+0.0.8 - Fixed issue extracting spring constants with no decimal point

+0.0.9 - Fixed packaging error

+0.0.10 - Added support for Nanoscope version 5

+0.0.11 to 0.1.0 - Bug fixes

+0.1.1 - Full release

+0.1.2 to 0.1.5 - Updated 'delete_curves' numbering system, added warning for bad curves in 'contact'

+0.1.6 to 0.1.7 - Added support for files not starting at 000

+0.1.8 - Added mac support

+0.1.9 - Added violin plots for adhesion and modulus

+0.1.10 - Fixed units issue for modulus calculaiton

+0.1.11 - Added option to calculate actual tip position in 'nanoscope read'.
+Added option to include indenter Poisson Ratio and Moudlus in calc_modulus.

+0.1.12 to - 0.1.24 - Fixed bugs

+0.2.0 - New features now stable.
+Updated README.

+0.2.1 to 0.2.19 - Initial support for Nanosurf AFM .nid files.

+0.2.20 to 0.2.21 - Added Sneddon model and Four sided pyramid for modulus calculation.

+0.2.22 - Fixed bug determining points per force curve.

+0.2.23 - Fixed bug where adhesion was calculated as nan.

+0.2.24 - Updated Readme for Nanosurf .nid files.

+0.3.0 - New features now stable.
+Updated README.